bmihaljevic/bnclassify/cran-comments.md

 ## R CMD check results
 Locally and on win-builder there were no ERRORs, no WARNINGs, and no NOTEs.

+On win-builder there were no ERRORs nor WARNINGs.
+There was one NOTE:

+  Maintainer: 'Mihaljevic Bojan <boki.mihaljevic@gmail.com>'

+  New maintainer:
+    Mihaljevic Bojan <boki.mihaljevic@gmail.com>
+  Old maintainer(s):

+This note is simply signalling that I have updated my email address in the package DESCRIPTION.

 On travis ci there were no ERRORs nor WARNINGs.
-There was one NOTE.
+There was one NOTE:

   checking installed package size ...
 NOTE
     installed size is  7.9Mb